 - After 25 minutes, remove from oven and enjoy immediately.

-- These cauliflower buffalo wings are really best fresh but will last up to 3 days in the fridge.
+- Storage: These cauliflower buffalo wings are really best fresh but will last up to 3 days in the fridge.
 They will be significantly less crispy after refrigeration.

 - This tahini ranch does not taste like traditional ranch but is a great dairy-free, oil-free alternative.
 Follow Your Heart makes a good store-bought vegan ranch.